-To guarantee a day-of affair that’s worthy of the most captivating sights, we sat down with the wedding industry’s top planners, photographers, and overall experts to formulate the essentials for planning an outdoor wedding that can keep up with the most visionary of couples.
-Here are 19 tips and pics for stunning outdoor weddings that will get the creative juices flowing!
+To guarantee a day-of affair that’s worthy of the most captivating sights, we sat down with the wedding industry’s top planners, photographers, and overall experts to find out the essentials couples should consider when planning an outdoor wedding.
+Read on for 19 ideas to keep in mind for pulling off a stunning outdoor wedding.

-For a ceremony with a scenic backdrop, Neillie Butler, owner and executive planner of Mariée Ami, wants to caution couples not to block the views of their site when deciding on the style of their altar.
+For a ceremony with a scenic backdrop, Neillie Butler, owner and executive planner of Mariée Ami, cautions couples not to block the views of their site when deciding on the style of their altar.
 “Keep the altar simple so nature and the couple can be the focus,” says Butler.

 By strategizing the arrangement of decor used for this California affair, Laurie Arons, founder of Laurie Arons Special Events, guaranteed each guest a glimpse of the scenic location.
-“Our bride fell in love with the view at this hilltop private estate in Napa Valley,” says Arons, “so we placed the escort display to ensure all guests would walk to the edge of the property to take in the view.”
-The use of an open brassy frame allowed for the valley to peak through, both in photos and in person.
+“Our bride fell in love with the view at this hilltop private estate in Napa Valley,” says Arons “So, we placed the escort display to ensure all guests would walk to the edge of the property to take in the view.”
+The use of an open brassy frame allowed for the valley to peek through, both in photos and in person.